Handling model risk with XVAs: Third Layer HVA: Risk-adjustment

-We now derive the KVA \eqref{e:kcon} associated with the two hedging schemes of the vulnerable put of Examples \ref{e:static}-\ref{e:dynamic}, to come on top of the HVA of Section \ref{se:HVA ex static} for the static hedging scheme of Example \ref{e:static} and Section \ref{se:HVA ex dyn} for the delta hedging scheme of Example \ref{e:dynamic}.
+We now derive the KVA \eqref{e:kcon} associated with the two hedging schemes of the vulnerable put in Section \ref{se:HVA ex static}, to come on top of $\HVA^\d$ computed in Section \ref{se: static} for the static hedging scheme and of $\HVA^{\d}$ and $\HVA^{\star}$ computed in Sections \ref{se:HVA ex dyn} and \ref{se:HVAf ex} for the delta hedging scheme.
 These computations are done under the assumption that the bank portfolio would solely consist of the vulnerable put and its hedge, but this (even though unrealistic) situation has also some genericity as explained in Remark \ref{rem:bb}.